Purina Pro Plan Large Breed Adult Food (34 lb)

 Prevent matting.

-The Poodle's curly hypoallergenic coat does not shed much but mats easily. dog foods that rub against the coat (harnesses, collars, clothing) should have smooth linings that will not tangle the fur.
+The Poodle's curly hypoallergenic coat doesn't shed much but mats easily. dog foods that rub against the coat should have smooth linings that won't tangle the fur.

 Challenge their mind.

-The Poodle is exceptionally smart and gets bored quickly.
-If a product does not engage them mentally, they will lose interest fast.
-Look for products with variable difficulty or multiple ways to interact.
+The Poodle is exceptionally smart and bores quickly.
+If a product doesn't engage them mentally, they'll lose interest fast.
+Look for variable difficulty or multiple ways to interact.

 Read reviews from other Poodle owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Poodle owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Poodle" within the review section.
+Filter Amazon reviews by searching "Poodle" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations